Music ready to harvest at Hood River Garlic.

 Sometimes we have to clear away excess mulch that is depriving the garlic plant from sunshine.
 Gently pull away the mulch exposing the top of the plant, leaving the dirt, and base of plant covered with mulch.
 Often the garlic plant could be yellowish from not seeing the sun.
 It will turn to green as soon as the sun shines on it.

-Depending on the weather, it's time to prepare for irrigating garlic.
+Depending on the weather, it's time to prepare your beds for irrigating garlic.
 Our irrigation water in Hood River is turned on mid April.
 Unless Mother Nature has been watering garlic for you, it's a good idea to water your garden yourself.
 Just remember to keep the soil moist during this growth period.

 Garlic will start to form flowers called "bulbils".
 These bulbils grow on scapes.
 In order for your garlic to put the energy into the bulb, rather than the flower, it is necessary to snap off the garlic scape.